digital-archives/HISTGA1011/assignments/final/paper_structure.md

 #### Technical specifications and standards

 - Software/hardware: Name any software applications or other tools/systems used throughout your workflow, as well as related hardware that will be used to automate or facilitate certain processes.
-- File naming schema: how files/folders be named
 - File formats: Determine the submission, preservation, and distribution formats your digital repository will accept or produce for each material type identified in your inventory.
 - File resolution: Describe minimum file resolutions/sample rates for each of your file formats
 - Quality control (QC): Determine how resulting digitized files are checked for quality
 - Metadata: Identify which schemas you will use for descriptive, administrative, preservation, technical metadata, and access/catalog metadata
-- Access
-- Rights
+- Access: Name any access platforms that you will use to enable end-user discovery of material

-Identify any potential intellectual property or privacy issues that might affect access to this material.
+- Rights: Identify any potential intellectual property or privacy issues that might affect access to this material.
 If the material you have selected includes rights issues that could preclude access, this is okay and normal, and a good opportunity for you to discuss why this is and how this may affect certain aspects of your workflow.

 #### Front-end experience/user personas

 Describe who your end users are, and what they might require to both discover and access your digitized collection.
 What are their characteristics?
 What are their needs, and what features can support how they might best discover and experience these materials?

-Keep in mind that some of these proposed features may be format-specific: digitized audio will require a different end-user interface and features that are vastly different than digitized photographs, for example.
-Use your scope/inventory to inform how you describe various end-user experiences.
+Keep in mind that some of these proposed features may be format-specific: digitized audio will require a different end-user interface and features that are vastly different than browsing a creator's email archives.

+Please also consider researcher needs.
+How will these materials be presented on-screen, in a way that promotes the same level of serendipitous research that would otherwise happen if the researcher were encountering physical materials?
+What sort of context be provided to connect digitized materials to their physical counterparts, if at all?
+If materials are presented in some sort of sequence or order, how will the end-user understand and make sense of this virtual environment?

 You will support your end-user narrative by creating a End-user experience mockup in your Appendix.